andrewbrg/rulepilot/README.md

 integrate into your application.

 The rule engine evaluates human-readable JSON rules against a set of criteria.
 The rules are evaluated in a top-down fashion.

-Rules can be written to evaluate to a `boolean` value or in a granular fashion, where each subset of the ruleset can evaluate to a `boolean`, `number`, `string` or other value.
+Simple rules can be written to evaluate to a `boolean` value _(indicating whether the criteria tested passes the rule)_.

+Otherwise, granular rules can be created, where each condition of the rule can evaluate to a `boolean`, `number`, `string`, `object` or `array`.
+This is particularly useful when you want to evaluate a rule and return a value based on the result of each condition's evaluation.

 ## Features